 What This Means for Strategy Selection

-ADHD affects executive function; strategies should address that, not willpower.
-This cognitive science idea supports every recommendation here.
-Instead of demanding more effort, adapt the environment.
-Reduce executive demands within the learner's existing capabilities (Brown, 2017; Barkley, 2012).
+ADHD affects executive function, so strategies should address that, not willpower.
+This idea from cognitive science supports every recommendation here.
+Instead of asking for more effort, adapt the environment.
+Reduce executive demands so they fit the learner's current capabilities (Brown, 2017; Barkley, 2012).

 UK Educator?
 These evidence-based ADHD strategies work in any classroom.
 For UK-specific SEND processes and how to record ADHD support formally, see our SENCO Role Guide and Provision Maps for SEN.